wykstemteam/wykoj/README.md

 Access the online judge at http://localhost:3000.

+# Issues
+Multiple submisiona are marked `first_solve=True`.
+Drop `first_solve` and `solves` columns and compute first solve instead.

 ## Roadmap
+- Add language specs to Info page
+- Result auto refresh during contest
 - Including previous subtask in subtask
-- Result auto refresh during contest
+- Create a proper frontend API instead of hiding data in invisible elements
 - Batch user creation
-- Description for test cases
-- Drop solve columns, replace with query
-- Add language specs to Info page
 - An option in settings to show [REDACTED] on the home page
 - Play Baka Mitai on chess page
 - Chess rating leaderboard